2016 Stanley Cup Final: Game four

-Game 5
+Game five

-Game 5 started quickly, with four goals scored in the first 5:06 of the game.
-Brent Burns gave the Sharks their first lead of the Final at 1:04, slipping it past Murray on the right post.
+Game five started with four goals scored in the first 5:06 of the game.
+Brent Burns gave the Sharks their first lead of the Finals at 1:04, slipping it past Murray on the right post.
 San Jose scored again at 2:53, when Logan Couture deflected in a shot from Justin Braun.
 Less than two minutes later, Sharks forward Dainius Zubrus got called for delay of game after shooting the puck over the glass.
 On the ensuing power play, a Malkin shot deflected off Braun's skate and past Jones, cutting the deficit to 2–1.
 Less than a minute later, Brenden Dillon gave away the puck to Nick Bonino, who took a shot that was deflected in by Carl Hagelin.
 Later in the first period, during a Pittsburgh power play, a Phil Kessel wrist shot bounced off both posts but stayed out.
 Later in the period, Dillon passed down low for Couture who sauced a backhand pass to Karlsson, who scored to regain the lead for the Sharks.
 San Jose took just 15 shots in the second and third period combined, but Jones withstood a massive 46 shots from the Penguins to stave off elimination.
 Joe Pavelski provided an empty-net goal to force a sixth game.

-Game 6
+Game six

-A power play drive from Brian Dumoulin started the scoring early in Game 6.
+A power play drive from Brian Dumoulin started the scoring early in game six.
 During the first intermission, a tribute to Gordie Howe was played, as he died on June 10.
 San Jose tied it up in the second period when Logan Couture took a pass from Melker Karlsson and fired a shot past Murray.
 Just over a minute later, Pittsburgh regained the lead when a shot by Kris Letang ricocheted off Martin Jones and in.
 Despite facing elimination on home ice, the Sharks managed only two shots on goal in the third period, and an empty-net goal from Patric Hornqvist sealed the win for Pittsburgh.
 The Penguins won the fourth Stanley Cup in franchise history, clinching all four on the road.